emjunior258/certeasy/CONTRIBUTING.md

 Permanent Contributors are part of a Microsoft teams community named _Certeasy-Committee_.

+If you want to be a permanent contributor of the project you should submit a request [here](https://forms.gle/6eAgcEe4LgMzQ8Zn7).

 ## Discussions
 Any topic that needs to be discussed with the community MUST be posted into the [discussions section](https://github.com/emjunior258/certeasy/discussions).
 This includes: